DeeKahy/OtterDocs/docs/Website/Website-Tools.md

+## MkDocs
 [MkDocs](https://www.mkdocs.org/) is a static site generator that is designed to create documentation websites.
-It is written in Python and uses
-Markdown files to generate HTML pages.
+It is  written in Python and uses Markdown files to generate HTML pages.
 MkDocs is easy to use and is well-suited for creating simple and lightweight documentation websites.

 To use MkDocs, you will need to install Python and MkDocs on your computer.
 You can then create a new MkDocs project by running the following command: